enso-org/enso/docs/style-guide/typescript.md

 # TypeScript Style Guide

-Like many style guides, this TypeScript style guide exists for two primary reasons.
-The first is to provide guidelines that result in a consistent code style across all of the Enso codebases, while the second is to guide people towards a style that is expressive while still easy to read and understand.
+This TypeScript style guide exists for two primary reasons.
+The first is to provide guidelines that result in a consistent code style across all of the Enso codebases, while the second is to lead people towards a style that is expressive while still easy to read and understand.

 In general, it aims to create a set of 'zero-thought' rules in order to ease the programmer burden; there is usually only _one way_ to lay out code correctly.